daemth/easychart/README.md

 *The people at [Highsoft] (http://www.highcharts.com/about) are (y)our true heroes, credit where credit is due.*
 ### Handsontables

+If Handsontables is loaded before eachycharts, it will use it automatically as data editor.
+Otherwise is it will fallback to a simple

 ### highlightjs
 ## options